gvwilson/thirdbit/fiction/iffy/index.md

 *BOOM!*
 Yellow-red flame burst from the *Taroona*'s side.
-Iffy shrieked as a second blurred streak hit the Aussie ship, then a third, each striking right at the waterline.
+Iffy shrieked as a second blur hit the Aussie ship, then a third, each striking right at the waterline.
 As the *Taroona* shuddered under the force of the blows,